Environment provisioning

 Optional: SFTP

-Spryker implemented SFTP on top of EFS.
+SFTP is implemented on top of EFS.
 You can use SFTP for any third-party integrations or for explicit data imports via Jenkins jobs if required on the project level.
 Note that SFTP is only available on Bastion and Jenkins.
 This feature is disabled by default.
 You can also request it later via the support ticket, but it is preferred to validate this option during provisioning.

 Optional: Site to Site VPN